 The course is lecture based in structure.
 The lectures will cover the main theories and debates on the topic of governance and digitialisation.
-Lectures will also be interactional to the extent possible using a mixture of online and in-person formats.
-The lectures are designed to open the floor to students to present and discuss their take on the theories.
+Lectures will also be interactional to the extent possible with opportunities for group discussions.
+The lectures are designed to open the floor to students to present and discuss their take on the material.

 Describe several real-world cases of governance challenges (e.g., fake news, political influence of tech companies, discrimination in AI systems).